STORY KILLER PUBLISHING

 BLOG & NEWS

-In only nine months since publication, LORA has moved well beyond Wyatt & the Duke as my best selling book.
+In only nine months since publication, LORA has become my best selling book.

 AN EXCERPT FROM THE SAINT CHARLIE CHRONICLES